adiblake/content-ops-starter/content/pages/index.md

     subtitle: Welcome to my portfolio.
     text: >
       I am a graphic designer turned mechanical engineer with over 5 years of design experience and a flourishing passion for product design.
-Please take a look at my work and get in touch!
     actions:
       - label: Let's talk
         altText: ''